What is Interest Coverage?

-Interest coverage ratio measures a company’s ability to pay the interest on its outstanding debt.
+Interest coverage ratio, or interest cover, measures a company’s ability to pay the interest on its outstanding debt.
 Generally interest coverage is calculated as a ratio of EBIT and the Interest Expense.
 A high ratio means that the company will have no trouble paying the interest expense, while a low ratio indicates a potential default on the loan payments.
 Lenders and creditors use this ratio to determine if they would be willing to take the risk of funding the company’s operations.

 Interest Coverage Ratio Formula